tankarasu/TK_JS_Documentation/Reflect/Method/Reflect.has.md

-# Reflect.has( )
+# Reflect.has

+## 1. Description

-> this method check if a property exists on an object, like "in operator".
+- this method check if a property exists on an object.
+- it work like "in operator".

+---

 ```ts
 const person = {